JorjaFox/library/_source/_recaps/csi/unshockable.md

 ## Quotes

-**Langston** I've seen access denied before, but restricted?
+**Langston:** I've seen access denied before, but restricted?
-**Sidle** Denied is get lost.
+**Sidle:** Denied is get lost.
 Restricted is like a fence you want to climb over.